swift-serverless/aws-serverless-swift-api-template/README.md

 More details of the API are described in [swagger.json](swagger.json).

-The file can be imported in popular tool such as PostMan.
+The file can be imported into popular tools such as PostMan.

 Be sure to update the `"host": "<BASE_URL>"` with the URL provided during the deployment.

-The full `swagger-doc.html` has been generated using `pretty-swag`

 ## Serverless architecture

 The architecture is based on the classical AWS Serverless stack: APIGateway, Lambda and DynamoDB.
-- `APIGateway`: acts as a `proxy` for the `Lambda` and exposes it to the internet.
+- `APIGateway` acts as a `proxy` for `Lambda` and exposes it to the internet.
-- `Lambda`: is the computational layer.
+- `Lambda` is the computational layer.
-- `DynamoDB`: is the AWS `NoSQL` database
+- `DynamoDB` is the AWS `NoSQL` database

 Advantages:
 - Pay per use